finnianr/Eiffel-Loop/doc/Contents.md

 ## Vision-2 Extensions Demo
+Test application for selected components from Eiffel-Loop extension libraries for Vision-2 and Docking.
 ## Eiffel Development Utility
 A "Swiss-army knife" of useful Eiffel command line development tools.
 The most useful ones are listed here with command line switchs: